tonyqiu123/50-days-of-components/src/components/Tabs/README.md

 `children` (required ReactNode): This property represents the content of the TabsTrigger component, which is usually the label of the tab.

 `active` (optional boolean): This property indicates whether this tab is currently active.
 It is controlled by the parent Tabs component and it changes based on the user's interaction.

-`setActiveTab` (optional React.Dispatch<React.SetStateAction<string>>): This is a function that changes the currently active tab.
-It's provided by the parent Tabs component and it's invoked when the tab is clicked.

 ### TabsContent
 `value` (required string): This is a unique identifier for a specific tab's content.
 It should match the value of the corresponding TabsTrigger to ensure correct display of content when that tab is active.

 `children` (required ReactNode): This property represents the actual content of the tab that gets displayed when the tab is active.

-`active` (optional boolean): This property controls whether the content of this tab should be displayed.
-It's controlled by the parent Tabs component based on which tab is currently active.
-If active is true, the tab content is displayed; otherwise, it's not.

 # Example Usage
 ### page.tsx